rns/MarpaX-Parse-Take-I/README.md

 This module is an attempt at providing an easy-to-use interface to Marpa::R2.

+"Easy-to-use" currently means that a user can:

+-	call `parse` method on the input and receive the value produced by Marpa::R2 evaluator or a  by

+-	use closures (`sub { ... }`) in Marpa::R2::Grammar rules,

+-	omit default_action and have it set to `'AoA'` to have the rules evaluated to arrays of arrays automagically,

+-	have the lhs of the first rule passed to Marpa::R2::Grammar set as its start symbol, if no start symbol is set in Marpa::R2::Grammar constructor,

-"Easy-to-use" currently means that a user can set the 'rules' argument of Marpa::R2::Grammar to a string containing a BNF grammar (which may define actions in %{ %} tags), whose literals will be extracted and used to lex the input, call parse method on the input and receive the value produced by Marpa::R2 evaluator or a parse tree (Tree::Simple, XML string, S-expression string, array of arrays, hash of arrays) by setting the default_action to 'tree', 'xml', 'sexpr', 'AoA', 'HoA', accordingly.
+-	set the `'rules'` argument of Marpa::R2::Grammar to a string containing a BNF grammar (which may define actions in `%{ %}` tags),

+-	have literals extracted and used to lex the input into tokens that will go to the recognizer,

+-	set default_action to `'tree'`, `'xml'`, `'sexpr'`, `'AoA'`, and `'HoA'`, to have `parse` return a parse tree (Tree::Simple, XML string, S-expression string, array of arrays, and hash of arrays, accordingly),

+-	call `show_parse_tree($format)` to view the parse tree as text dump, HTML or formatted XML;

+-	use Tree::Simple::traverse, Tree::Simple::Visitor or XML::Twig to traverse the relevant parse trees and gain results.

-The input can be a string or a reference to an array of [ $type, $value ] refs.
+The input can be a string or a reference to an array of `[ $type, $value ]` refs.

-Ambiguous tokens can be defined by setting the input array item(s) to [ [ $type1, $value ],  [ $type2, $value ] ] and will be handled with
+Ambiguous tokens can be defined by setting the input array item(s) to `[ [ $type1, $value ],  [ $type2, $value ] ] ...` and will be handled with
-alternate()/earleme_complete().

-Below are some of the test cases with brief descriptions.
+`alternate()/earleme_complete()` input model.

+The test-to-feature mapping is given below.

 [01_with_marpa_recognizer.t](https://github.com/rns/Marpa-Easy-proof-of-concept/blob/master/t/01_with_marpa_recognizer.t) -- Marpa::Easy can be used with Marpa::R2::Recognizer